 The Baby Pantry is open each Wednesday from 11:00 a.m.-3:00 p.m., providing free diapers, wipes, formula, food, clothing, and more.
 It is available to all Gratiot County residents with children under age 5.
 There are absolutely no income requirements to receive our services.
 The Baby Pantry will be closed on direct holidays and when Alma Public Schools close due to weather.

 Donations are accepted during our normal business hours.
 The Baby Pantry is always in need of diapers (especially sizes 5, 6, 7), training pants, wipes, formula (purple “gentle” and yellow “infant” cans), and gently-used clothing.
-We cannot accept the following items due to safety hazards and concerns: expired and/or previously opened food and formula, medication, cribs, crib bumpers, wedges or positioners, and car seat accessories.
+We cannot accept the following items due to safety hazards and concerns: expired and/or previously opened food and formula, used breast pumps and accessories, medication, walkers, cribs, crib bumpers, wedges or sleeping positioners, and car seat accessories.

 Volunteers are always needed.
 We rely on our Baby Pantry Volunteers to help us run the pantry when it’s open, and help with organization and restocking when it’s closed.
 There are many opportunities with flexible hours.
 All Volunteers receive onboarding training, infant safe sleep training, and are invited to our annual Baby Pantry meeting.
 Visit our Volunteer Opportunities tab to learn more.